purifyjs/core/README.md

 But as long as the developer is aware of this limitation or difference, it shouldn't cause any issues.

 - Since I use extended custom elements, safari doesn't support this yet, so if you care about safari for some reasons, use [ungap/custom-elements](https://github.com/ungap/custom-elements) polyfill.
 You can follow support at [caniuse](https://caniuse.com/mdn-html_global_attributes_is).

+- Treat built in elements `WithLifecycle` as normal built it elements, and don't check if an element is `instanceof WithLifecycle(HTMLDivElement).
+This method might be changed in the future with things like [WICG/webcomponents/issues/1029](https://github.com/WICG/webcomponents/issues/1029).